 Dislocation of the proximal tibiofibular joint occurs most commonly when the athlete sustains an impact or falls with their knee in a fully flexed position, with their foot pointing inwards (inversion) and downwards.
 This puts added strain on the muscles which connect the fibula to the foot and toes such as the peroneal muscles.
-In this position the fibula is pulled forwards and if the force is sufficient it may cause the joint to become dislocated.
+In this position, the fibula is pulled forwards and if the force is sufficient it may cause the joint to become dislocated.

 This injury should be treated quite seriously as it may sometimes be associated with injury to the peroneal nerve.
-A Tibio-Fibular joint dislocation is different to a whole knee joint dislocation - where the thigh bone (Femur) and the Tibia become separated.
+A Tibio-Fibular joint dislocation is different from a whole knee joint dislocation - where the thigh bone (Femur) and the Tibia become separated.
 This is known as a Tibio-Femoral joint.

-Treatment of a tibiofibula joint dislocation
+Treatment of a tibiofibular joint dislocation

 Rest and apply cold therapy as soon as possible.
 Avoid aggravating movements i.e. full flexion of the knee, inversion of the ankle.
 See a sports injury specialist immediately.